risingsudhir/SelfDriving/TrafficSignClassification/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 99.99%
+* training set accuracy:   99.99%
-* validation set accuracy of 95.32%
+* validation set accuracy: 95.32%
-* test set accuracy of 95.33%
+* test set accuracy:       95.33%

 Although my model is standard convolution network model, I have chosen a different architecture than LeNet architectur.
 I have chosen this model based on iterative approach to find the best model based on performance on training, validation and test set.

 First 3 layers of convolution are used to build the deep feature maps without being too aggressive on the gray scale image which has just one channel for depth.

 Fully connected layers are enabled with dropout to avoid overfitting the training data.
-Model achieves training accuracy of 99.99% and validation and test accuracy of 95.30% which shows training and test accuracy are comparable and model is not an overfit or underfit of the current training data.
+Model achieves training accuracy of 99.99%, validation accuracy of 95.32 and test accuracy of 95.33% which shows training and test accuracy are comparable and model is not an overfit or underfit of the current training data.

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I have used to test the model.
+Here are five German traffic signs that I have used to test the model, which are not part of of the traing, validation and test set data.

 ![alt text][image5] ![alt text][image6] ![alt text][image7]
 ![alt text][image8] ![alt text][image9]

 These images were destorted slightly to check the sensitivity of the model.
 Image #2 (30 km speed limit) has close focus and image #4 differs significantly from standrd children crossing image with distorted resolution.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).